 B2B Sales Follows the Sales Cycle

 One of the most important distinctions between B2C and B2B sales is the often long and methodical process B2B sales follows.
-This is usually called the sales cycle, or B2B sales funnel, and includes steps like:
+This is usually called the sales cycle, or B2B sales funnel.
+In this guide, we’re going to explain this process in detail.

 1. Finding Prospects